Sigma (Summation) Notation

 A more typical use of Sigma notation will include an integer below the Sigma (the “starting term number”), and an integer above the Sigma (the “ending term number”).
 In the example below, the exact starting and ending numbers don’t matter much since we are being asked to add the same value, two, repeatedly.
 All that matters in this case is the difference between the starting and ending term numbers… that will determine how many twos we are being asked to add, one two for each term number.

-Sigma notation is not usually worth the extra ink to describe simple sums such as the one above… multiplication could do that more simply.
+Sigma notation, or as it is also called, summation notation is not usually worth the extra ink to describe simple sums such as the one above… multiplication could do that more simply.

 Note that it is possible to have a variable below the Sigma, but never use it.
 In such cases, just as in the example that resulted in a bunch of twos above, the term being added never changes: